allthingstalk/cbor/CBOR-Tag120-Internet-of-Things-Data-Points.md

 When Tag 120 is applied to an array, the first element of the array represents the value of the IoT Data Point, the second element is data point’s timestamp, represented using Tags 0, 1 or 1001, and the third element contains data point’s geographic coordinates, represented using Tag 103.
 Both the second and the third element are optional.
 Omitting geographic coordinates makes them undefined, and omitting the timestamp sets it to the current UTC time.

+Since elements are read in order, it's not possible to encode geographic coordinates without first encoding the timestamp.

 # Example

 A weather balloon sending temperature data would encode the data as follows: